mxxii/yet-another-typescript-package-template/README.md

 In order to use `eslint.config.ts` (TypeScript config file) with Node, additional explicit dependency is needed - <https://github.com/unjs/jiti>.
 It doesn't seem to function properly as a drop-in replacement of `tsimp` CLI or `ts-blank-space` loader.
 Moar loaders! hellmo.jpg.
 No clear advantage to justify extra dependency - it is easier to stick with `eslint.config.(m)js`

 `eslint` is a royal PITA to configure.
 But Prettier is equally extreme approach in opposite direction - 99% opinionated, 1% configurable, no workarounds.
-So, unable to fight it for simple things, I don't use Prettier.
+So, unable to fight it for simple things, I don't use Prettier and prefer `eslint` with Stylistic.

 ### eslint-plugin-jsonc